 All of our contractors are qualified to do their own respective jobs and all hold Professional Indemnity insurance.
 Unlike some agencies we do not receive any cash incentives from our contractors and we do not charge an additional administration fee to you for arranging works. (cost of actual works is chargeable to the landlord).
 If you have your own preferred contractors we will of course try to use them in the first instance.

 Arrangement of all safety inspections

-As part of our service we can arrange all safety inspections including Gas, Visual Electric, Full Electrical inspection condition report EICR, Portable Appliance and Legionnaires Disease Assessment.
+As part of our service we can arrange all safety inspections including Gas, Visual Electric, Full Electrical inspection condition report EICR, Portable Appliance, Fitness for Human Habitation assessment and Legionnaires Disease Assessment.
 We will then forward the reports to yourself and tenants to ensure your legal obligations are met

 Payment of rent to Landlords nominated account within 24 hours of receipt

 All rents received will be transferred to your account by electronic bank transfer usually within 24 hours of us receiving it excluding bank holidays and weekends where it is next working day